NeoMutt

 int(* poll)(struct Connection *conn, time_t wait_secs)

-Check whether a socket read would block - Implements Connection::poll() -.
+Check if any data is waiting on a socket - Implements Connection::poll() -.

 static int mutt_sasl_conn_poll(struct Connection *conn, time_t wait_secs)

-Check an SASL connection for data - Implements Connection::poll() -.
+Check if any data is waiting on a socket - Implements Connection::poll() -.

 static int mutt_sasl_conn_read(struct Connection *conn, char *buf, size_t count)